 Computer Science at the University of Genova (Italy), and then at the same

 university he obtained his Ph.D. in Computer Science in 2010, with a

 dissertation about the PyPy CLI JIT backend.
 He has been a core PyPy

 developer since 2006, working in various areas including the "object oriented

 backends" for the CLI and JVM, the RPython translation framework, the Python

 interpreter and the JIT compiler generator.
 Apart from PyPy, he is the author of

 Both a PyPy and CPython core developer, Benjamin knows way too much about the nooks and cranies of the Python language.
 He is driven by a fascination with interpreters and compilers of all shapes and sizes.
 Around the PyPy project, he tries to be generally useful and has taken on major projects including rewriting PyPy's Python compiler and porting PyPy to Python 2.7.

-Alex is an undergraduate student of computer science at Rennsealear Polytechnic Institute in Troy, NY.
+Alex is software engineer living in Washington, DC.
 He's been a PyPy developer since 2010, and has worked on many parts of the codebase, including the JIT compiler's optimizers, the RPython translation toolchain, and the Python interpreter.
-In addition to his work on PyPy, Alex is a core developer of Django (a Python web framework) and CPython, as well as an elected member of the Python Software Foundation.
+In addition to his work on PyPy, Alex is also the creator of Topaz, a Ruby VM built on RPython and a core developer of Django (a Python web framework) and CPython, as well as a retired member of the board of directors of the Python Software Foundation.

 Samuele Pedroni got involved with PyPy almost at its inception in the spring of 2003.
 One of the design contributors to PyPy, his help has ranged from infrastructure and processes, through building out RPython... optimizing the Python interpreter, to compressing resume data in the last incarnation of the JIT compiler.
 Tempted away into the application side of the software equation, these days he contributes some words and wisdom to PyPy's paper writing.